 If you want a more tangy flavor to your soup, you can add additional vinegar before you serve it.
 Just start out with a few drops and taste until you get the flavor you want.
 You can also add more freshly ground pepper and a few drops of sesame oil.

 Serves 8 to 10.

-- I don’t know about you, but I am not always a purist about recipes.
-I would say that if you can’t find the proper Chinese mushrooms, use the mushrooms you can find.
+I don’t know about you, but I am not always a purist about recipes.
+I would say that if you can’t find the proper Chinese mushrooms, use the mushrooms you have at hand.
 Brown mushrooms would be great, but you can use white mushrooms as well.
 It will certainly still be yummy.

 Garnish each bowl with a few finely chopped green onions if you want.
 A scattering of grated carrots brightens up the bowl and adds a bit of crunch.